Higher-order accurate two-sample network inference and network hashing: Data examples

 \subsection{Data example 1: Google+ ego-network data}

 In this example, we study the well-known SNAP-Gplus data set \citep{leskovec2012learning}.
 It consists of 132 ego-networks in severely varying sizes and densities.
 The combined network consists of more than 100 thousand nodes and 1.36 million edges.
 Existing works on this data set typically analyze the 132 ego-networks separately from each other \citep{leskovec2012learning, yang2013community}; while we are interested in exploring the structural similarity relationships between these ego-networks.
 We pre-processe the data by symmetrizing the ego-networks, eliminating 2 ego-networks with $\leq10$ nodes.
 Our two-sample inference method then produces a similarity graph between the remaining 130 ego-nodes.
 Table \ref{tab::data::time-cost} row 1 reports the time costs of all methods.
 It turns out that subsampling is the only benchmark that can finish running.
-We use a negative-exponential transformation $\zeta(u):= \exp(-|u|)$ to convert Cornish-Fisher CI midpoints to network similarity measures.
+We use a negative-exponential transformation $\zeta(u):= \exp(-|u|)$ to convert Cornish-Fisher CI midpoints to network similarity measures. {\revisionfiltered Triangle and the V-shape are the motifs considered in this example.}

 Figure \ref{fig::data-1} reports the result.
 In the left panel, our method identifies 3 loosely clustered subgroups among ego-networks with further internal structures.
 To further improve presentation, we post-process the $130\times 130$ similarity graph by reordering nodes based on the estimated graphon slice similarity measure \citep{zhang2017estimating}.
 We find this sorting method to be more effective when the similarity graph displays within-group heterogeneity.
 Compared to our method, the transformed distance estimated by node subsampling seem to be systemtically lower than our method.
 To intuitively understand why network subsampling may inflate type I error in finite-sample examples, consider two moderately large networks generated from the same model, but the model has much heterogeneity.
 Consequently, there is a good chance that subsampling may sample different parts of the two networks and incorrectly reject the null hypothesis.